 - 1. The DVD should be removed or the boot-order altered in the BIOS to ensure that the head node boots from the first hard drive. - 2.
 Once the machine is fully booted, a login should be done as root with the password that was entered during installation. - 3.
 A check should be done to confirm that the machine is visible on the external network.
 Also, it should be checked that the second NIC (i.e. eth1) is physically connected to the external network. - 4.
-If the parent distribution for Bright Cluster Manager is RHEL and SUSE then registration (Chapter 5) should usually be done. - 5.
-The license parameters should be verified to be correct: - cmsh -c "main licenseinfo"

-If the license being used is a temporary license (see End Time value), a new license should be requested well before the temporary license expires.
-The procedure for requesting and installing a new license is described in Chapter 4.
+If the parent distribution for the cluster manager is RHEL and SUSE then registration (Chapter 5) should usually be done. - 5.
+The license parameters should be verified to be correct: - cmsh -c "main licenseinfo" - If the license being used is a temporary license (see End Time value), a new license should be requested well before the temporary license expires.
+The procedure for requesting and installing a new license is described in Chapter 4. - 6.
+The head node software should be updated via its package manager (yum, dnf, apt, zypper) so that it has the latest packages (sections 11.2 -11.3. of the Administrator Manual)